TommyJackson85/band-website/README.md

 I may also add a search bar.

 ## Technologies Used

-- For assistance in deciding on color schemes, I used [paletton's color pallet]( http://paletton.com/#uid=33y0J0kllllaFw0g0qFqFg0w0aF )
+- For assistance in deciding on color schemes, I used [paletton's color pallet.](http://paletton.com/#uid=33y0J0kllllaFw0g0qFqFg0w0aF)

-- For the photo lightbox I used [w3schools's lightbox]( link: https://www.w3schools.com/howto/howto_js_lightbox.asp ).
+- For the photo lightbox I used [w3schools's lightbox](https://www.w3schools.com/howto/howto_js_lightbox.asp).
   - Upon utilizing this code, I removed the column class and column css styling, and used bootstrap column grid system instead.
   - This was to keep the website consistant with its use of Bootstrap.
   - I removed the photo selections from the modal because it was adding too much page height.